KarelKubat/runtime-metrics/namedset/README.md

-# baseset
+# namedset
 --
     import "github.com/KarelKubat/runtime-metrics/namedset"

-baseset implements sets to uniquely register and identify base metrics.
+namedset implements sets to uniquely register and identify base metrics.

 This package is not relevant for normal usage.
 It is employed by the registry.